 Visit the Israel Bonds website to learn more.

 There are some people who, especially for close friends, will prefer to provide a personal gift, as opposed to cash or even an Israel bond (my son may now have voting shares in the future of the State of Israel based on his current portfolio).
 The advantage of a personal gift is that its perceived value is oftentimes higher than the actual value, with consideration given to the thought and the time taken, providing the gift-giver additional wiggle room in terms of spend.

-My favorite concept is the gift within a gift.
-Providing something special that contains another surprise gift inside.
+Gift Within a Gift.
+We love providing something special that contains another surprise gift inside.
 For a Bat Mitzvah girl, this most often will take on the form of a jewelry box that contains a piece of jewelry inside.
-For a boy, a beautiful yad (torah pointer) and cuff links or a Shabbat set.
+For a boy, cuff links in a box, or a Shabbat set.

 We are excited to package these items for you through JEW-ishly to make the process easy and assist you in gifting in a meaningful and memorable way.
 Either select one of the pre-packaged gifts we have available, or contact us to create your own.
 And remember, we can source and customize (almost) anything with advance notice.
 Because gift giving shouldn’t be stressful, think of us as your Jew-ish gift concierge.

 Woman.
 Wife.
 Mother.
 Daughter.
 Sister.
 American.
 Israeli.
 Zionist.
 Jew.

 I get to define myself.
 I get to prioritize my labels.
 Daily.
 Hourly, if I so choose.